 Selecting a tab-stop

-- Place the insertion point at the location where you wish to add the tab.
+- Place the insertion point at the location where you want to add the tab.

 Placing the insertion point